Omardyab/reading-notes/README.md

 * Learn from your mistakes and never give up.

-If intersted to see more, follow me on Github through this link (https://github.com/Omardyab).
+If intersted to see more, follow me on Github through this link [Github] (https://github.com/Omardyab).

 ![](https://www.nexus-education.com/wp-content/uploads/2019/06/continuum.png)